History of Christ the King Lutheran Church

 The Evangelical Lutheran Church in America was formed more than 30 years ago.
 This new church was formed from three separate and well-established North American church bodies:

 - The American Lutheran Church

-- The Association of Evangelical Lutheran Churches, and
+- The Association of Evangelical Lutheran Churches

 - The Lutheran Church in America

 Beginning January 1, 1988, these churches, with shared beliefs and missions, officially formed the ELCA.
-Two decades later, this energized church is composed of 4.8 million members and nearly 10,500 congregations across the U.S. and Caribbean.
+Three decades later, this energized church is composed of 4.8 million members and nearly 10,500 congregations across the U.S. and Caribbean.
 Today, the ELCA reflects the rich and diverse heritage of the people it serves.